rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network.md

 tags:
     - Deep Dive
 ---
-Routed network is a rapyuta.io resource to enable ROS communication between different ROS package deployments.
-Binding a routed network resource to your deployment will enable other deployments on the same routed network to consume ROS topics/services/actions as defined in the package.
+ROS network (Routed or Native network) is a rapyuta.io resource to enable ROS communication between different ROS package deployments.
+Binding a network resource to your deployment will enable other deployments on the same network to consume ROS topics/services/actions as defined in the package.
 Data flow occurs only when another package chooses to subscribe to a topic, call a service or call an action.

 #### Illustrated Example